Best Wine Bars in Bend, OR

 West Bend

-We recently heard a local describe the west side of Bend as “highly desirable.”
-We can confirm that the pants get pretty fancy in this part of town.
-However, we were pleased to find that the wine bars here had a decidedly neighborhood feel without any stuffiness.
+I recently heard a local describe the west side of Bend as “highly desirable.”
+I can confirm that the pants get pretty fancy in this part of town.
+Fortunately, I was pleased to find that the wine bars here had a neighborhood feel without any stuffiness.
 Go ahead and wear what you have on when you try out these relaxed spots in West Bend.

 Flights Wine Bar